 If you bail on your long run this week because you aren’t feeling it, next week’s run will still be there, and it will likely feel harder because you bailed.
 Similarly, many steps within a project are interrelated and cumulative.

-Lesson: A few victories and accomplishments, even small ones, will help inertia kick-in.
+Lesson: After a few victories and accomplishments (even small ones) inertia will start to kick-in.
 A few wins will provide encouragement to keep going.

-Pace Yourself – Little Is To Be Gained By Going Out Too Fast
+Pace Yourself – Little Is Gained By Going Out Too Fast

 In marathon training, if you go out too fast in a race or in training, you are likely to be injured and sidelined.